Gerald, Missouri: Education

+It is in the Gasconade County R-II School District.

 Gerald has a lending library, the Gerald Area Library.

-In the national spotlight
+Drug Enforcement Administration incident

-The City of Gerald came into national spotlight in 2008 when it was revealed that Bill A. Jacob, a purported federal agent working for several month with Gerald police to curtail the meth abuse including participating in home raids without a warrant to arrest alleged drug dealers, was actually "an unemployed former trucking company owner, a former security guard, a former wedding minister and a former small-town cop from 23 miles down the road."
-Jacob came to Gerald in January 2008 and misrepresented himself as an agent of the United States Drug Enforcement Administration to the Gerald police chief.
+The City of Gerald came into national spotlight in 2008 when it was revealed that Bill A. Jakob, a purported federal agent working for several months with Gerald police to curtail the meth abuse including participating in home raids without a warrant to arrest alleged drug dealers, was actually "an unemployed former trucking company owner, a former security guard, a former wedding minister and a former small-town cop from 23 miles down the road."
+Jakob came to Gerald in January 2008 and misrepresented himself as an agent of the United States Drug Enforcement Administration to the Gerald police chief.
 On some other occasions, he claimed to be a United States Marshal or an agent from the United States Department of Justice Multi-Jurisdictional Task Force.

-Linda Trest, a staff writer for the Gasconade County Republican acting on reports of concerned citizens, uncovered the truth about Jacob, which ended the scam.
+Linda Trest, a staff writer for the Gasconade County Republican acting on reports of concerned citizens, uncovered the truth about Jakob, which ended the scam.
 After the national press coverage that included The New York Times, The National Inquirer, and The Post-Dispatch, Jacob was interviewed by Katie Couric on 60 Minutes.

-In September 2009 Jacob pleaded guilty to impersonating a federal agent.
+In September 2009 Jakob pleaded guilty to impersonating a federal agent.
 In December 2009 he was sentenced to serve 5 years in prison.